 Self-storage can be a great way to store items you will need access to later in some capacity.
 However, you commonly think that what is a great way to save space or money may cause you more harm than good.

 Self-storage facilities and storage mobile units house a remarkable amount of things.
 Yet even with all that space, mistakes can move unnoticed.
 Blunders can damage items in your storage unit.

 It’s essential to avoid these common self-storage errors.
 Otherwise, your items could suffer permanent damage, and you could lose whatever is inside.

 Check out this guide to identify many of the top self-storage mistakes and how you can avoid them.

 1. Overpaying for the Wrong Size Unit

 It can be easy to underestimate the amount of storage space needed.
-To avoid this, it is essential to carefully measure the items that you need to store and determine the minimum self-storage unit size.
+To avoid this, it is essential to carefully measure the items that you need to store and determine the minimum self-storage unit size when researching storage room prices in San Francisco.
 Also, consider any extra space necessary for packing and sorting things.